The Family & Community Partnership Office: Be Informed, Be Prepared, Be Involved

 Research indicates that family engagement is one of the most important factors to a child’s academic achievement.
 After all, parents know their children better than anyone else.

 The Federal Way Public Schools Family and Community Partnership Office exists to support students’ success by supporting parents.
 We work hard to build effective partnerships between parents, community and staff.

 Family engagement can take many forms.
 It may involve activities in the school, at home, or even at another location.
-If you don’t think you have the time, energy, or personality to be involved with your child’s school – please read “You Can Promote Your Student’s Success in School.”
+There are a variety of ways you can remain informed, prepared and involved – please read “You Can Promote Your Student’s Success in School.”

 Who We Are

 The Family and Community Partnership Department is headed by Director Trise Moore and includes several full-time school-based family liaisons.
 There’s also a large group of dedicated parent volunteers who lead parent information sessions and serve as an advisory group to the department.

 Family liaisons serve as a bridge between school staff and parents.